An Underserved Population in Need

-A Native American Tribe with a patient care population of 2,500 members was in need of telespecialists to help transition their care model from acute episodic care to “whole person” care.
-They were in need of rheumatologists, dermatologists, nephrologists, neurologists, endocrinologists, and pulmonologists.
+A Native American Tribe with a patient care population of 2,500 members needed telespecialists to help transition their care model from acute episodic care to “whole person” care.
+They needed rheumatologists, dermatologists, nephrologists, neurologists, endocrinologists, and pulmonologists.

 Their existing, committed staff was in the process of implementing electronic health records.
 They had installed a kiosk in their waiting room for Medicaid clients to sign up and update their own records.
 They had also invested in a telehealth cart in their exam rooms with an otoscope, stethoscope, EKG, ultrasound and camera.